henokkeleta/functions-scoping-program-flow-debrief/README.md

 # functions-scoping-program-flow-debrief

-##Write a function that takes an Array of strings an prints each string out one per line.
-For example the list ["Hello", "World", "in", "a", "frame"] gets printed as:
+## Write a function that takes an Array of strings an prints each string out one per line.
+For example the list ["Hello", "World", "I", "Am", "A", "String"] gets printed as:

 ````
 Hello